-Kahului is Maui’s major centre.
+Kahului is Maui’s major center.
 But we don’t consider it a tourist location and it’s not where we would base a Stay on Maui.
 There are options there some of which are ok, but we don’t come to Maui to stay in a built-up city area.

-The main message is Sun and good weather can be found most days throughout the year in the tourist areas.
-To the point, weather can be almost ignored when choosing a date.
+The main message is Sun and good weather can be found most days throughout the year in tourist areas.
+To the point, the weather can be almost ignored when choosing a date.
 Busyness and hotel prices are a far greater concern.

 Without a shadow of a doubt, the best way of getting around Maui is in a hire car.
 Navigation is simple and parking not a major issue.
 The island Is sparsely built up so land is available for free parking even in towns.
 On top of this, the Transport network is poor by mainland standards.
 Really it’s a bus or nothing.
 The bus network is useable but it’s not a great way to spend your time in paradise.

-People looking for a resort based trip, will find getting to their resorts by either a Taxi or Shuttle reasonable and then rely on tours and excursions for getting out and about on the Island, but really the only way to get out and properly explore the island is with your own car.
+People looking for a resort-based trip, will find getting to their resorts by either a Taxi or Shuttle reasonable and then rely on tours and excursions for getting out and about on the Island, but really the only way to get out and properly explore the island is with your own car.